gallorob/ra_project/README.md

 <p align="center">
 <img src="./code/strips/src/taxi_strips_plangraph.pdf" alt="alt_title" height = "250"/>
+<figcaption aligh="center">Fig.14: The complete Taxi environment described as a STRIPS problem</figcaption>
 </p>

 We ran the training for just 1500 steps as it rapidly converged to a solution.

 <p align="center">
 <img src="./code/strips/results/Train rewards STRIPS.png" alt="alt_title" height = "200"/> <img src="./code/strips/results/Test rewards STRIPS.png" alt="alt_title" height = "200"/>
+<figcaption aligh="center">Fig.15: Train and test rewards for the STRIPS-defined temporal goal</figcaption>
 </p>

-The rewards graph is very similar to that of the base environment goal with reward shaping, reported in Fig ??.
+The rewards graph is very similar to that of the base environment goal with reward shaping, reported in Fig 15.
 The agent learned a good policy that solved both the base environment goal and the temporal goal (though, as previously stated, these two coincide) and obtained a high-enough score in the test phase.